 In August, she joined with the Blue Moss Ensemble for a residency at Artspring on Saltspring Island with violinist Mira Benjamin and composer Scott McLaughlin, followed by concerts in Vancouver and Victoria.
 Travelling next to Huddersfield and London, the group participated in the nu:nord community building workshop with other composers and ensembles from Canada, the U.K. and Norway.

-Selected upcoming projects include a new opera with the FAWN chamber collective and poet Oana Avasilichioaei, The Invisible Forest for Continuum Ensemble with poet Phoebe Tsang, baritone Alex Dobson, and artist Sonja Rainey, Float for the Blythwood Winds, and a new trio for Suzanne Snizek, Krista Martynes and Joanna Hood.
+Selected recent and upcoming projects include a new opera with the FAWN chamber collective and poet Oana Avasilichioaei; The Invisible Forest for Continuum Ensemble and baritone Alex Dobson, on texts by poet Phoebe Tsang, with live video by Sonja Rainey; Float (2017) for the Blythwood Winds, and a new trio for Suzanne Snizek, Krista Martynes and Joanna Hood.
 In the summer of 2018, Anna will be in residence at ArtsIceland / Outvert Art Space, Ísafjörður, Iceland.